How deep can a cosmic void be? Voids-informed theoretical bounds in Galileon gravity: Modified Newtonian force

 Eq.~\eqref{eq:non_linear_gravitational_potential} clearly shows that $\mu_{\rm NL}$ remains real only if the square-root argument is non-negative.
 In voids, where the enclosed matter contrast is negative, the ratio $(R_{\rm V}/R)^{3}$ can be negative, and whenever it drops below $-1$, the square root becomes imaginary and hence $\mu_{\rm NL}$, leading to an unphysical gravitational strength.
+This argument is controlled by $\Delta$ and therefore does not depend on whether the void is described by an exact inverse top-hat profile or by a more general spherically symmetric profile.
 This is the basic origin of the pathological behavior that we exploit as a consistency criterion.
 In spherical collapse analysis, used to model halos, a similar problem arises but only for Galileon scenarios with $\alpha_{\rm T}\neq0$~\cite{Barreira:2013xea,Kimura:2011dc}, where the same square-root structure appears in the non-linear force.
 For voids, this pathology has already been reported in several studies, all focusing on the self-accelerating branch of Galileon gravity in which the scalar field is responsible for the late-time accelerated expansion~\cite{Kimura:2011dc,Baker:2018mnu,Barreira:2013eea,Winther:2015pta}.
 When this issue appears in $N$-body simulations, an ad hoc but practical prescription is typically applied to keep the force real~\cite{Barreira:2013eea}.
 To clarify the nature of this instability, a key theoretical assumption was re-examined, namely the QS approximation used to derive the fifth force (and $\mu_{\rm NL}$).
-Solving the full time-dependent field equations for both over- and underdensities shows that the QS solution is an attractor and that the approach to a negative square-root argument triggers runaway behavior, pointing to a genuine instability of the model rather than a breakdown of the QS ansatz~\cite{Winther:2015pta}.
+Solving the full time-dependent field equations for both over- and under-densities shows that the QS solution is an attractor and that the approach to a negative square-root argument triggers runaway behavior, pointing to a genuine instability of the model rather than a breakdown of the QS ansatz~\cite{Winther:2015pta}.